-Tune the Target Token Rotation Time (TTRT)
+▼ To Tune the Target Token Rotation Time (TTRT)

 The target token rotation time (TTRT) for the network is the lowest value of T_req bid during the claim process.
-To change the value of T_req bid by a station running a Solaris 2.x environment:
+Follow these steps to change the value of T_req bid by a station running a Solaris 2.x environment:

 - 1. Log in as root or become superuser. - 2.
-Edit the file /etc/system to add the following line:
+Edit the /etc/system file to add the following line: